outragedpinkracoon/outragedpinkracoon.github.io/_posts/2022-06-07-how-to-rock-at-one-to-ones.md

 ## How Should You Structure A One-To-One?

 Again this is a big question and varies wildly by manager and organisation.
-If we go back to the purpose of a one-to-one being a safe space where you and your employee can talk about things affecting them at work, then rather than thinking about the structure we can think about the kinds of things we need to cover to achieve this.
+If we go back to the purpose of a one-to-one being a safe space where you and your employee can talk about things affecting them at work, then rather than thinking about the specific content we can think about the kinds of things we need to cover to achieve this.

 An effective one-to-one has a defined beginning, middle and end that you mindfully guide your line report through.
 I often follow a pattern that begins with an opening statement, moves on to explore the problem space, and closes with defining actions and agreeing on the next steps.
 I would recommend checking out the [GROW model](https://www.performanceconsultants.com/grow-model) for coaching conversations to learn more about this approach.